jjhickman/aim/README.md

 1. Unzip archive of project
 2. Enter project root directory in terminal with `cd <./path/to/project>`
 3. Deploy app containers with `docker compose up`
-4. In web browser visit the IP address of the server host on port 8081 (`localhost:8081` if using browser on same machine)
+4. In web browser visit the IP address of the server host on port 4173 (`localhost:4173` if using browser on same machine)

 ## Deliverables
 Once you have built your solution, please submit an archive containing:
-- [ ] A working application (we will be trying it out and extensively testing it programmatically) which runs on the most common mobile browsers (Safari, Chrome for Android, etc).
+- [x] A working application (we will be trying it out and extensively testing it programmatically) which runs on the most common mobile browsers (Safari, Chrome for Android, etc).
 - [x] Your project's source code (stripped of dependencies).
 - [x] A readme file which describes how to set-up and run the application (automated environment setup is a plus).